xandersoriano/web-creators-day2/day2ChallengePartI/README.md

 Create a new html file in your Thimble project and rename it menu.html.
 Replace the starter code with the code from your index.html file

 1. Modify the page title.
-Change the text contained between the `<title>` and `</title> tags to the following:
+Change the text contained between the `<title>` and `</title>` tags to the following:

-JavaJame Coffee House Menu
+JavaJam Coffee House Menu

 2. Delete the Home page content unordered list and contact information.